Chaitanya-Keyal/CRUx-Round3-Tasks/Task 2 - Spotify2YouTube/README.md

     - To try reduce the number of API calls, the script caches the results of API Calls using `httplib2`'s caching feature.
     - The quota resets at midnight PST (12:30 PM IST).
     - If the quota limit is reached, a workaround is to create a new project on the [Google Cloud Console](https://console.cloud.google.com/) and obtain new credentials.
 Replace the `youtube/credentials.json` file with the new one and run the script again.
+- The script checks for newly liked songs on Spotify based on the "last checked" timestamp (stored locally for each user).
+For a new user, the songs liked in the last week are added to the YouTube liked videos playlist.